hansy/handle_ping/README.md

 # handle_ping
-Script for pinging websites to check handle availability (e.g. check if @username is available on Twitter).
+Cron script for pinging websites to check handle availability (e.g. check if @username is available on Twitter).

 Twitter, Instagram support right out of the box.